ABOUT KATE BERNAL

 Stress runs in the family.
 My parents and brother get stressed too.
 My brother develops a rash similar to mine but on his foot.

-Unfortunately, I needed to start getting ready to restart my life in Panama.
+Unfortunately, I needed to start preparing to restart my life in Panama.

 While I was wrapping up my life in the United States, I studied and became a Certified Six Sigma Champion.
 This leadership certification provides leaders and mentors with the tools and guidance needed to lead continuous improvement initiatives.